 You can also collect stones of different shapes and sizes, paint them, and write short, positive messages or quotes on them.

 Activities that involve deep breathing have a calming effect on the nervous system and the brain (4).
 For example, blowing bubbles requires deep breathing and is thus helpful for children with anxiety.

 Make a mixture of soap and water and store it in a container.
 Then, let your child blow as many bubbles as they can using a bubble blower.
 You can also make this activity more interesting by making your child blow bubbles over their head while lying on the ground on their back.
-Let them observe the bubble as they reach the ground gradually.
+Let them observe the bubbles as they gradually reach the ground.

 Children are highly influenced by superheroes and the powers they possess.
 Let your child imagine themselves to be a superhero.
 Ask them about the superpowers and strengths they wish to possess, and try some of these amazing superhero activities for kids to help them relax or keep them engaged.

 Give your children a toy or pet to help them face their worries and anxieties.
 A worry or anxiety companion is an object or pet your child can talk to and share their feelings with when anxious.
 Encourage them to talk about what might be bothering them, why it is bothering them, and how they want to feel.
 The friendly and comforting companion can help put your child’s mind at ease (6).

 Make a box for your child containing slips of paper with positive messages or quotes that can be an instant source of motivation when they feel anxious and you are not around them to comfort them.
 These messages can be written either by you or your child.

 Give your children magazines containing colorful, bright pictures and ask them to make a collage with the pictures they find calming.
 Making a collage can help them forget about their worries and release stress.
 It does not require complex artistic skills, and your child can express themselves freely.

 9. Stress balls